• Free Tours

 Piromusical (closing act)

-You can come early to get a place in front of the fountain although there is plenty of space to accommodate everyone.
+You can come early to get a place in front of the fountain, although there is plenty of space to accommodate everyone.

-• When: Monday 26th (22:00h)
+• When: Sunday 28th (22:00h)

 • Where: Av.
 Reina Maria Cristina